SingularDTV/snglsDAO-pm/sngls2.0-project-calls/call_004.md

 Schedule for Bucharest
 - Breakout system
-- Jack and Cezar will bring add to the schedule
+- Jack and Cezar will add to the schedule
 - First day is legal and processes
 - Wednesday will be for marketing
 - Thursday is Website design